eth-p/uni-chip8/docs/project/Product-Document.md

 We will be using TypeScript to implement the CHIP-8 emulator.

-TypeScript was chosen over Javascript because TypeScript is a statically typed, "compilied" language.
+TypeScript was chosen over JavaScript because TypeScript is a statically typed, "compilied" language.
 Static typing will help the developers transition from familiar statically typed languages such as C++ and Java.
-"Compilation" support is also seen as a benefit as syntactical errors can be flagged immediately before ever being shipped.
+"Compilation" support is also seen as a benefit as syntax and control flow errors can be flagged immediately before ever being shipped.

-*Note that compilation support is quoted.
-More accurately, Typescript is **transpiled** into Javascript.
-Code in TypeScript is reduced into equivalent code in Javascript.
-Syntactical errors prevent the transpilation from completing.*
+*Note that we use the term "compile" loosely when referring to TypeScript.
+More accurately, TypeScript is **transpiled** into JavaScript.
+Code in TypeScript is parsed and transformed into equivalent JavaScript code, which is used in the final product.*

-TypeScript supports *async/await*, where code that would normally halt execution (such as waiting for user input) could potentially not block critical systems such as the CHIP-8 timers. *(is this correct?)*

-*TODO: Include other reasons and explanations.*
+TypeScript supports and polyfills the `async` and `await` keywords introduced in ECMAScript 7, which enable developers to operate on asynchronous JavaScript Promises as though they were synchronous constructs.

-The CHIP-8 will be designed with object-oriented principles and modularity in mind.
+The CHIP-8 emulator and debugging engine will be designed with object-oriented principles and modularity in mind.

 Major libraries and tools are discussed later in the document.